 As we get older, our driving experience goes up and our risk factor goes down, our car insurance premiums tend to decrease as well.
 Drivers in their 50’s and 60’s are considered to be in good health, with quick reflexes and reliable hearing and vision.
 As such, premiums typically decrease as we reach middle age.
-However, once you reach the age of 65, your insurer may increase your premiums, and by the time you reach your 70’s, you can expect an increase.
+However, once you reach the age of 65, your car insurance rates may start to creep up.

 According to a study provided by the National Highway Traffic Safety Administration, “Older adults are generally capable, conscientious drivers, but some have experienced changes associated with normal aging, with medical conditions common in older adults, or medications to address those medical conditions that undermine their ability to drive safely.
 Thus, these drivers may pose a hazard to themselves and to other road users.
 Studies have compared characteristics of older driver crashes to those of younger or middle-aged drivers…driver’s 70 and older, and particularly 80 and older, were overrepresented in intersection crashes.”
 Additionally, a special investigations report published by the National Transportation Safety Board on Wrong-Way Driving shows that drivers over the age of 70 are overrepresented in fatal wrong-way crashes.